-We moved back to the West Coast in 1990 where I once again joined a catechumenate team at our parish.
-Ironically involvement in that team inspired my decision to cross over to the Episcopal branch of the Church.
-In 1995 I discovered that the Episcopal Church also exercises a catechumenal ministry.
-I am currently Catechumenate Director at Trinity Cathedral, Sacramento, California, a consultant for the Episcopal Diocese of Northern California, a board member on the North American Association for the Catechumenate and still a member of the North American Forum on the Catechumenate.
+Our daughter, Jacquelyn, was born in 1990.
+We moved back to the West Coast to be closer to our families.
+I joined a catechumenate team at our parish.
+Ironically, involvement in that team inspired my decision to cross over to the Episcopal branch of the Church.
+In 1995 I discovered that the Episcopal Church also has room for and rites for the catechumenate.
+I am currently Catechumenate Director at Trinity Cathedral, Sacramento, California, a consultant for the Episcopal Diocese of Northern California and a board member on the Journey to Baptismal Living (formerly North American Association for the Catechumenate)

 There are numerous stories associated with the above brief description of my journey.
 Some will emerge in the following reflections.

 Nice journey through life it seems.
 Nice to hear about you and your life’s work.
 I do remember your prior letter and how you have continued on as an Episcopalian.
 Puzzling, but only in how you evolved.
 I don’t need to know, necessarily.
 I am also very impressed by how many of us went the way of service to others.
 I am sure that we all probably had that proclivity, but have to believe those years on the hilltop contributed.

 Nice to read a brief summary of your journey, and more importantly, meet you and your wife last summer in Vancouver.
 Our journeys continue…..!